-I had Home Depot color-match a sample-sized jar of paint to Sherwin Williams Classic Gold SW 2831, then I mixed it with BB Frösch Paint Transformer to make my own chalk paint.
+I had Home Depot color-match a sample-sized jar of paint to Sherwin Williams Classic Gold SW 2831, then I mixed it with BB Frösch Paint Transformer.

-For anything with lots of embellishments, like this table, I strongly recommend a BB Frösch chalk painting brush.
+For anything with lots of embellishments, like this table, I strongly recommend a BB Frösch Speciatly Paint Brush.
 It allows you to easily get into all the grooves without flipping your paint everywhere.